Published on: 18 April 2019 | Last updated: 23 February 2020

 While I’d rather support independent backerei, the Baguette branches are often very conveniently located for the route.
 There are branches in most of the towns along the route.
 Including Nauders, Zirl, Innsbruck, and Hall-in-Tirol.
 There’s also one in Imst.

 The main regional tourist information website for the Tirol is tyrol.com.
 Available in nine languages, and it’s excellent.
 There’s also an iOS/Android app: for download links go to: tirol.com: Tirol Travel Guide App.
 Note that the domain ‘tirol.com’ belongs to a newspaper and will send you to their site.

 The tirol.com website covers most of the route.
 For the German section the main regional website is bavaria.by. (available in ten languages).

 There are several area tourist information websites — these are listed in the ‘Resources’ sections of the articles in this guide.

-Most of this route follows the Innradweg. this has its own dedicated website: innradweg.com.
-In theory, it's available in English, but at the time of writing (2019) pretty much all of the content was only available in German.
-But, with the aid of Google Translate/Bing Translator, you can still use it.
+Most of this route follows the Innradweg which has its own dedicated website: innradweg.com.
+In theory, it’s available in English, but at the time of writing (2020) pretty much all of the content was only available in German, but, with the aid of Google Translate/Bing Translator, you can still use it.

 The brochure/map of the Innradweg is also available in English.
 It’s a useful pocket-size map with a listing of places of interest along the route.
 You can order it from innradweg.com.
 You can also download a pdf version, and order marketing material for the Tirol and other regions.